 The Bank operates under a banking licence numbered 011 issued by the Central Bank of the Republic of Kosovo, registered at the Ministry of Trade and Industry on 19 November 2012 with business number 70899345 and fiscal number 600886131.
 The Bank operates with two branches.
-One office is located at UÇK 43, in Pristina and the other one at Zahir Pajaziti street, in Prizren.
+One office is located at street Ukishin Hoti number 100, in Pristina and the other one at Zahir Pajaziti Street, in Prizren.